percona/pmm-doc/docs/get-started/backup/restore_MongoDB_backups.md

     For this, you can either copy the config from the source host or create a new one.

+    To redirect config output from the existing environment, use
+    ```code
+         pbm config >> pbm_config.yaml
+    ```
-    To redirect config output from the existing environment, use `pbm config >> pbm_config.yaml`, then copy the resulting file to the new environment.
+    then copy the resulting file to the new environment.

     Here's an example of config file content for AWS S3 compatible storage: